dhis2/notes/gotchas/dhis2-release-lifecycles.md

 #### Backend core application

 The first one is the backend service.
-The DHIS2 organisation has a single backend service which serves all the different frontend and mobile applications.
-Among other responsibilities the backend is also responsible for building the backend services and frontend core applications.
-The output of the build is a `war` file which the end users can download from our [download page](https://www.dhis2.org/downloads).
+DHIS2 has a single backend service, written in Java, which serves all the different frontend and mobile applications.
+The  backend service and alll frontend core applications are bundled together at build time.
+The output of the build is a `WAR` file which the end users can download from our [download page](https://www.dhis2.org/downloads), as well as a [Docker image](https://hub.docker.com/r/dhis2/core).

 To communicate releases the [repository of the backend application](https://github.com/dhis2/dhis2-core) follows a branching naming convention.
 According to this convention the `master` branch includes the latest of the implemented software and is always the next candidate for a major release.
 For each major released version of the DHIS2 software there is a branch that follows the` 2.{x}` pattern.
 Eg. `2.35`.